microsoft/playwright/docs-src/api-body.md

 Returns storage state for this browser context, contains current cookies and local storage snapshot.

+### option: BrowserContext.storageState.path
+- `path` <[string]>

+The file path to save the storage state to.
+If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If no path is provided, storage state is still returned, but won't be saved to the disk.

 ## async method: BrowserContext.unroute

 Removes a route created with [browserContext.route()]().
 When `handler` is not specified, removes all routes for the